PhuntshoNamgyel/SS2026_SDA202_02240354/Practicals/Practical_1/READ.md

 What I found most valuable was the approach of estimating scale before designing anything.
 It made the technical choices easier to understand because there was always a reason behind them.

 At the same time, a few things were left incomplete.
-The Bloom filter and distributed ID generator are both important to the design but are not explained in the chapter.
+The distributed unique ID generator is important for base 62 conversion to work but is not explained in this chapter.
 The base 62 security concern is also raised but not resolved, which left me with more questions than answers on those parts.

 ---